Lectures & Trunk Shows

 Museum educators bring a show of quilts and tailor the program of your choice to suit the needs of your group.

-Fee: $150 plus mileage if required a lodging fee for an overnight stay.
+Fee: $150 plus mileage (lodging fee for overnight stays if necessary).

 Quilts of the 1930s: The Depression Era provides insight into the revival of quiltmaking during those tough times.
 Women were able to buy inexpensive, cheerful prints, and they saved, traded, and used every scrap.
 Rural women made quilts from feed sacks which were printed with pretty designs as company marketing tools.
 Favorite patterns were shared creating a distinctive style.
 Learn about fabrics and prints and how to recognize a 1930's quilt.
 Get up close and personal with approximately 30 quilts from the museum’s Education Collection.
 Presentation is 45 minutes to an hour and is suitable for quilt guilds, history classes, and other organizations.